-Complaints that are brought forward in an informal manner-orally or revealed in the process of addressing another issue-will be addressed where possible regardless of the source of the complaint Informal complaints or appeals can be made by registrants and applicants by phone or in person with a case manager at the Lexington County office located at:
+Complaints that are brought forward in an informal manner-orally or revealed in the process of addressing another issue-will be addressed where possible regardless of the source of the complaint.
+Informal complaints or appeals can be made by phone or in person with a case manager at the Lexington County office located at:

+County of Lexington

+Community Development Department

-County of Lexington Disaster Recovery Office 212 South Lake Drive Lexington, SC 29072
+212 South Lake Drive

+Lexington, SC 29072

-If a resolution can't be met through the informal process and a registrant or applicant believes that the Program's determination of their funding award calculation, eligibility status, or construction workmanship is incorrect/does not meet standards, they can request a Formal Appeal Form from their Case Manager.
+If a resolution can't be met through the informal process and/or a registrant or applicant believes that the Program's determination of their funding award calculation, eligibility status, or construction workmanship is incorrect/does not meet standards, they can request a Formal Appeal Form from the Case Manager or CDBG-DR/MIT Grant Manager.

 The method to address informal complaints involves notifying the person submitting the complaint of the formal complaint process.
 Issues which can be addressed through verbal discussion without necessitating a formal complaint process will be done so.
-This will be decided upon by the case worker.
+This will be decided upon by the Case Manager or CDBG-DR/MIT Grant Manager.